Camp on Sydney Harbour: Family Camping at Cockatoo Island

 How do you get to Cockatoo Island to camp?
 By public ferry.
 Services run daily from Circular Quay (approx. 25 minutes) and Barangaroo (under 10 minutes via the F3 ferry).
 No car access is available; the ferry is the only way to reach the island.

 Is Cockatoo Island camping suitable for young children and toddlers?
 Yes.
 The island's flat open spaces, green lawns and free-roaming environment suit young kids well.
-The campground cinema, fire pit and lawn games are all appropriate for younger children, and the self-guided family tour is designed for ages 6 to 10.
+The campground cinema, fire pit and games room are all appropriate for younger children, and the self-guided family tour is designed for ages 6 to 10.

 Ready to secure your spot on Sydney Harbour?
 Plan your family camping stay at Cockatoo Island.